Trump's frustration builds at New York civil fraud trial as lawyer asks witness if he lied

 "OK, I'll ask everyone to be quiet while the witness is testifying," Engoron said.

-Lazaro asked Larson if he lied.
-Before he could answer, Lazaro's own teammate, Trump attorney Christopher Kise, jumped up and interrupted as Larson had begun to say he couldn't recall the emails.
+Fields asked Larson if he lied.
+Before he could answer, Fields' own teammate, Trump attorney Christopher Kise, jumped up and interrupted as Larson had begun to say he couldn't recall the emails.

 Before Larson answers he should consult his own attorney, said Kise, a former solicitor general for the state of Florida.
 Wallace once again accused the Trump team of "witness intimidation."